bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 ##### `[optimizer_details]`

-The optimizer details section is used to tweak how the Solidity optimizer behaves.
+The optimizer details section is used to tweak how the Ylem optimizer behaves.
 There are several configurable values in this section (each of them are booleans):

 - `peephole`
 - `inliner`